Kotlin/kotlinx.serialization/README.md

     }
 }
 ```
-Additionally, artifacts with `-js` and `-native` suffixes are available to directly depend
-on platform specific artifact.
+The same artifact coordinates can be used to depend on platform-specific artifact in platform-specific source-set.

 ### Maven/JVM